nodejs/node-v0.x-archive/doc/api/stream.markdown

 `encoding` {String} The new default encoding

-Sets the default encoding for a writable stream
+Sets the default encoding for a writable stream.
+Returns true if the encoding is valid and is set otherwise, it returns false.

 #### writable.end([chunk][, encoding][, callback])